Dolce & Gabbana: 1980s

-Their fourth collection was the first to make a significant impact on the Italian fashion market.
-In this collection, Dolce drew upon his Sicilian roots.
-The collection's advertising campaign was shot by photographer Ferdinando Scianna in Sicily, and featured Dutch model Marpessa Hennink in black and white pictures inspired by the Italian cinema of the 1940s.
-They continued the use of Italian cinema as inspiration in their fifth collection, drawing on the work of filmmaker Luchino Visconti and his film The Leopard.
+Dolce & Gabbana’s fourth collection, influenced by Dolce’s Sicilian roots, drew attention in the Italian fashion press.
+The collection's advertising campaign was shot in Sicily by photographer Ferdinando Scianna and included Dutch model Marpessa Hennink in black and white photographs reminiscent of 1940s Italian cinema.
+The brand's use of Italian cinema as a theme continued in their fifth collection, which drew upon the work of filmmaker Luchino Visconti and his film The Leopard.